JessWinterborne/Club_Visual_Generation/README.md

 # club-visual-generation

-Software to generate interactive visuals in a club-night enviroment
+A library to generate videos with diffusion models in an interactive manner.

 Currently all of the ML is done with [Stable Diffusion](https://github.com/CompVis/stable-diffusion).